 Should I refrigerate and how long

-With the exception of my Homemade Cheese Cracker Crisps that I store on the counter to stay crisp, I store all other leftover foods in the fridge or the freezer.
-Although my hubby thinks I’m rather OCD when it comes to food storage and how long leftovers are good, I generally think that most foods are good for 3 to 4 days.
-However, I will eat keto breads and sweet treats up to a week.
+I store all other leftover foods in the fridge or the freezer, except for my Homemade Cheese Cracker Crisps that I store on the counter to stay crisp.
+Although my hubby thinks I’m somewhat OCD about food storage and how long leftovers are good, I generally think that most foods are good for 3 to 4 days.
+However, I will eat keto bread and sweet treats for up to a week.

 Don’t store in the fridge door

-When you have cooked up your Keto deliciousness, don’t store it in the door of your fridge.
+Don’t store your make-ahead keto meals in the fridge door when you have cooked up your Keto deliciousness.
 Instead, place it on the shelves inside the fridge.
-Food can go bad quickly in the door of the fridge because the temp is higher.
+Food can go bad quickly in the door of the refrigerator because the temp is higher.
 You need your food to be cold to stay fresh and yummy!

 Utilize your freezer

 You won’t believe how good your freezer is for keeping the freshness of items.
 I often make a double batch of Sausage Ball Puffs and freeze some for a quick and easy breakfast later.
 If you have meat or anything else you won’t be using up right away, don’t be afraid to freeze it.
 If you aren’t good at remembering to use up the food you’ve placed in the freezer, write yourself a note.
-My goal is to use frozen foods before the three to four-month mark, but time can get away from me quickly.
+I aim to use frozen foods before the three to four-month mark, but time can get away from me quickly.
 Six months is my max.
-After that, it goes in the garbage.
+After that, it goes into the garbage.

 Place Keto food in easy storage containers

-We eat a lot of leftovers around here, which means I need storage containers.
+We eat a lot of leftovers around here, so I need storage containers.
 Pyrex storage containers are my favorite for the safest and easiest way to store.
-In fact, I have Pyrex containers that we received as wedding gifts over 20 years ago that are in great shape today.
-Pyrex storage containers are a good option because it’s made of glass and you can heat it up in the microwave without a mess.
-My favorite part of Pyrex is that you have lids to go with the containers that are easily identifiable and they last for years.
+I have Pyrex containers we received as wedding gifts over 25 years ago that are in excellent shape today.
+Pyrex storage containers are a good option because they’re made of glass, and you can heat them in the microwave without a mess.
+My favorite part of Pyrex is that you have easily identifiable lids that last for years.